LilyEllaC/MatchingGameCpp/README.md

 ## Installation
-*   To play you must have a Linux to download and run the pre-compiled executable.
+*   To play you must have a Linux distribution to download and run the pre-compiled executable, or run and build the source code directly.
-*   A terminal or command prompt application is required as well/
+*   A terminal or command prompt application is required as well

 ## How to download and run

-1. *Download* Get the executable from the itch.io page (LINK HERE)
+1. *Download* Get the executable from the itch.io page (https://lilyec.itch.io/memory-matching)
 2. *Navigate* Open the terminal and go to the directory you want to open it in
 3. *Execute* Run the game with this command
     ```bash